dscho/pagefind-xkcd-demo/content/comics/2021-7-12-board-game-argument-legacy.md

 [Caption beneath the panel:]

-We got tired of having the same repetitive arguments every week over which game to play, so we developed Board Game Argument: Legacy.
+We got tired of having the same repetitive arguments every week over which game to play, so we developed *Board Game Argument: Legacy*.